-Prairie style homes often have a more contemporary looking exterior, using panels rather than plank siding.
+Prairie style homes often have a more contemporary looking exterior, using panels or stucco rather than plank siding.
 Bungalows often use shingles, rather than lap siding, while Mission styles usually feature board-and-batten siding.

 The key to successfully updating the exterior of a Craftsman home is to make sure that you’re following the original architectural style.
 This means replicating the look and using similar styles to the original plan.

 Craftsman homes also had very specific color palettes that often drew from nature.
 Fiber cement siding not only comes in numerous colors, including many that fit in well with the Craftsman color palette, but it can also be purchased primed and ready to be painted in any specific colors your home may need.

 This architectural style gets its name in part from each home being built by a “craftsman” or an expert in their field.
 The best possible materials, often sourced locally, were used throughout the inside and outside of each home.
-Care was taken with every aspect, which is why you’ll often see small details like built in shelving and seating, elaborate exterior trim, and front doors that feature inlaid glass.
+Care was taken with every aspect, which is why you’ll often see small details like built-in shelving and seating, elaborate exterior trim, and front doors that feature inlaid glass.

-Consider Residing Your Craftsman House with Fiber Cement
+Consider Residing Your Craftsman with Fiber Cement

-Whether you have a Prairie, Four-Square, Mission, or Bungalow, your Craftsman home is filled with interest, quality, and character.
+Whether you have a Prairie, Four-Square, Mission, or Bungalow, your Craftsman home is filled with interesting features, quality workmanship, and character.
 Make sure you match all of that when it comes time to re-side your home by utilizing stylish, durable fiber cement siding.
 From architectural panels to irregular cedar-look siding, fiber cement siding is available to complete your ideal Craftsman design.